MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-log-query.md

 Here are some important points to consider:

-1. If a process accepts connections on the same IP address but over multiple network interfaces, a separate record for each interface will be reported.
+1. If a process accepts connections on the same IP address but over multiple network interfaces, a separate record for each interface are reported.
-1. Records with wildcard IP will contain no activity.
+1. Records with wildcard IP contain no activity.
 They're included to represent the fact that a port on the machine is open to inbound traffic.
-1. To reduce verbosity and data volume, records with wildcard IP will be omitted when there's a matching record (for the same process, port, and protocol) with a specific IP address.
-When a wildcard IP record is omitted, the `IsWildcardBind` record property with the specific IP address, will be set to `True` to indicate that the port is exposed over every interface of the reporting machine.
+1. To reduce verbosity and data volume, records with wildcard IP are omitted when there's a matching record (for the same process, port, and protocol) with a specific IP address.
+When a wildcard IP record is omitted, the `IsWildcardBind` record property with the specific IP address is set to `True` to indicate that the port is exposed over every interface of the reporting machine.
 1. Ports that are bound only on a specific interface have `IsWildcardBind` set to `False`.

 #### Naming and Classification